If patents and IP litigation compel, you’ll want to cast a look at Cali-born experts Irell.

 Interviewees outside OCI: undisclosed

-Irell does most of its recruitment through OCIs – Berkeley, Chicago, Columbia, Harvard, Michigan, Northwestern, NYU, Stanford, UCI, UCLA, USC and Yale are always on the list.
-Candidates can also apply by sending in a resume, and the firm hits three job fairs too: Loyola University of Chicago Patent Law Interview Program and the Penn Regional Interview Program.
+Irell does most of its recruitment through OCIs – Berkeley, Chicago, Columbia, Duke, Georgetown, GWU, Harvard, Howard, Michigan, Northwestern, NYU, Penn, Stanford, UCI, UCLA, USC, UVA and Yale are always on the OCI list, and the firm also does Resume Collections at over 40 law schools.
+Candidates can also apply by sending in a cover letter, resume and transcript.

 Where possible, alumni from the school conduct interviews there.
 They're looking for “communication skills, leadership qualities, initiative and creativity” on top of the standard academic credentials.
-The questions posed during the interview will be focused on drawing these out.
+The questions posed during the interview are focused on drawing these out.
 Irell also recommends interviewees have their own questions to ask.

 Top tips for this stage: